 What are the current geolocation data requirements for cocoa groups in West Africa?

-For all transition audits taking place from 1st July 2022 – 30th June 2023, the requirement 1.2.12 of the Rainforest Alliance Sustainable Agriculture Standard Farm Requirements applies.
-This requires groups to provide geolocation data for the largest farm unit of 100% of the farms, and for at least 10% of the farms, this is in the form of a GPS polygon.
-For all other farms, this can be in the form of a location point.
+For all first certification audits taking place from 1st July 2023 to 30th June 2024, Certificate Holders must provide geolocation data for the largest farm unit for 100% of the farms.
+For at least 10% of the largest farm unit, this is in the form of a GPS polygon (this requirement is aligned with requirements 1.2.12 and 1.2.13 of the SAS).

 Government ID